GiorgioKalmund/UCGUI/README.md

 stack.Collapse(); // Pops all remaining views
 ------------------------------
 ```
-In our example we would now have revealed two views with `view2` always displaying om top of `view1`, no matter the creation order.<br> We can see we can easily create a view stack and directly create our own navigation flow!
+In our example we would now have revealed two views with `view2` always displaying on top of `view1`, no matter the creation order.
+<br> Using a [ViewStack](Runtime/Components/ViewStackComponent.cs) we can additionally create our own navigation flow!
 Using `Pop()` we can then move backwards in the stack, revealing the underlying views one by one.
 <br><br>
 ViewStacks are quite versatile, also allowing an immediate dissolving of the stack as well as going back to a specific view.

 ### Screens

-Screens are the bridge between the editor and UCGUI.
+Screens are the bridge between the editor and UCGUI and are the second way of managing your UI.<br>
-A screen acts as your canvas for creating your UI and components.
+They are more static than views in the sense that they act more like  as a simple canvas for creating and storing your top level UI and components.
 They are an abstract class and enforce two methods. `Setup()`: this is where you will build your UI.
 It is called in the `Start()` phase of [Unity's Event Loop](https://docs.unity3d.com/6000.2/Documentation/Manual/execution-order.html).
 `Canvas GetCanvas()` expects you to return the canvas the screen should attach to.
-<br> Let's look at a simple example:
+<br><br> Let's look at a simple example:
 ```csharp
 using UCGUI;